-London’s (and now Los Angeles’) Bike Shed Motorcycle Club, recently released two new motorcycle jeans that are solely branded BSMC.
-Aside from trucker caps, sweats, t-shirts various accessories and more recently abrasion-resistant overshirts – the moto-culture brand has previously opted for co-branded items when it came to protective moto-gear
+Bike Shed Motorcycle Club of London and now Los Angeles, recently released two new motorcycle jeans that are solely branded BSMC.
+Aside from trucker caps, sweats, t-shirts various accessories and more recently abrasion-resistant overshirts – the moto-culture brand has previously opted for co-branded items when it came to protective moto-gear.

 Protection equipment in earlier BSMC collections were limited-runs.
 Most took the form of collaborations with established motorcycle equipment, apparel and accessories brands such as Hedon, Goldtop England, Fuel and Rokker (to name a few).

 Those partnerships produced helmets, leather jackets, jeans and riding boots, respectively.
-However, these jeans appear to be the moto brand’s first self-monikered PPE jeans.
+However, these jeans appear to be the moto brand’s first self-produced PPE jeans.

-Bike Shed Motorcycle Jeans – Protective vs Resistant
+Bike Shed Motorcycle Jeans – Protective versus Resistant

 Crew members of the BSMC provided input into the proposed design of the garment.
 Strong consensus was formed in deciding the external look of the jeans.